Pontville, Tasmania

 Pontville is a rural locality in the local government areas (LGA) of Brighton and Southern Midlands in the Hobart and Central LGA regions of Tasmania.
 The locality is about 4 km north-west of the town of Brighton.
 The 2016 census has a population of 623 for the state suburb of Pontville.

 It is a small rural community 28 km north of Hobart, in the south-east of Tasmania.

 History

-Pontville was sited by Governor Lachlan Macquarie, in 1821, and was an early garrison town, where convicts built the bridge over the Jordan River.
+Pontville was sited by Governor Lachlan Macquarie in 1821, and was an early garrison town, where convicts built the bridge over the Jordan River.
 During World Wars I and II the area had a major army camp.

 There is an old sandstone bridge in Pontville that lies on the Jordan River.
 The bridge is part of the Midland Highway.

 A railway line connected the town with Hobart from 1891 until 1947.
 Additional excursion trains operated from Hobart, bringing riflemen to the nearby range.

 Pontville was gazetted as a locality in 1970.

 Brighton Post Office opened on 1 June 1832, was renamed Pontville in 1895, and closed in 1973.

+Historic buildings

+Epsom House is an historic building originally built as a coaching inn, The Blacksmith's Arms, around 1831, by retired sergeant James Bunyip.
+In the 20th century, it was run by the Johnson family as the Epsom Store.
+It was restored in the 21st century as an entertainment venue, with the ballroom hosting the Australian String Quartet in 2006 in what may have been the first public performance there in 100 years.
+As of 2022, it is one of the regular venues of the Seraphim Trio.